awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_service_map.md

 You must also be signed in to an account that has the `AWSXrayReadOnlyAccess` managed policy, as well as permissions that enable you to view the CloudWatch console\.
 For more information, see [How AWS X\-Ray Works with IAM](https://docs.aws.amazon.com/xray/latest/devguide/security_iam_service-with-iam.html) and [Using Amazon CloudWatch dashboards](CloudWatch_Dashboards.md)\.

+If you are signed in to an account set up as a monitoring account in CloudWatch cross\-account observability, the service maps that you view includes nodes for the source accounts linked to this monitoring account\.
+For more information, see [CloudWatch cross\-account observability](CloudWatch-Unified-Cross-Account.md)\.

 **To begin using the service map**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.